 3. Multiple interior shots

 Just like the exterior, you need multiple shots of the interior of an automobile.
-Don’t just capture the cabin in a generic manner but focus on the details.
+During interior car photography, don’t just capture the cabin in a generic manner but focus on the details.
 Start with the seats, then move on to the different features available on the vehicle.

 4. The correct background